Boxing wagering and the rules for bets and payouts. Know your wagers and know your rules

 Example 1 (A) The bettor has the option to wager on Jones, Smith or a Draw.
 In this instance, it should be stipulated by the sportsbook that in the event of a draw, any wagers on Smith or Jones will lose due to the three-way betting format.

-Example 1 (B) This is a seperate betting proposition where a draw would result in a refund of those who wagered on Jones or Smith by KO, Dec, etc.
+Example 1 (B) This is a separate betting proposition where a draw would result in a refund of those who wagered on Jones or Smith by KO, Dec, etc.

 Example 2 (A) The bettor has the option of wagering on Smith or Jones only.
 In the event of a draw, all wagers are refunded.